Alibegg/QR-code/README.md

 # QR-code
 Program for generating qr code
-Use this program to geherate qr codes for various sites and texts.
+Use this program to generate qr codes for various sites and texts